Huldah Academic Legacy Awards Criteria

 Nomination & Selection Process

-- Nominations open annually during Feast of Tabernacles or another designated feast
+- Nominations open annually during the Feast of Tabernacles or another designated feast.

-- Selection Committee includes educators, elders, and nation leaders
+- The Selection Committee includes educators, elders, and nation leaders

-- Awards Ceremony held during a major convocation (Passover)
+- Awards Ceremony held during a major event (Feast of Unleavened Bread)

 Submission Requirements